johnsnored/hacktoberfest2k19/Tic-Tac-Toe/README.md

 - if you haven't installed python the do so [here](https://www.python.org/downloads)
 - to know more about [Graphical user interface with Tk](https://docs.python.org/3/library/tk.html)
 - if you don't know the game check it [here](https://playtictactoe.org)
+- a second player (seriously get a person or atleast a friend in your life)

 ## Difficulty
 moderate

+## Controls
+Only mouse left click is required (Preferably some brains to go along with it).